jadecobra/python_tdd_exercises/source/objects/classes.rst

 There are few problems with what I have now

-* anyone seeing the tests for the first time has to read the :ref:`class attributes<what is a class attribute?>`
+* anyone seeing the tests for the first time has to read the :ref:`object attributes<what is a object attribute?>`

   .. code-block:: python